-The upside of doing it this way, is that if a fault is found with the van within 30 days, then you can return it and get your money back.
+The upside of doing it this way is that, if a fault is found within 30 days, you can return the van and get your money back.
 The 2015 Consumer Rights Act states both this, and that the seller must provide clear and honest information about the van before you buy it.

 On the other hand, if you buy from a private seller then you may be able to get a better price but certain parts of the Consumer Rights Act won’t apply, so make sure you do your research first.

 Once you’ve found a van you’re interested in, start asking questions about its history – what’s it been used for, how old it is, how many miles it’s done, any previous issues it may have had, etc.